kiingxo/pulse-ai-dailydigest/README.md

    - Verify the API key is valid and has sufficient quota

 3. **"Repository not found" errors**
-   - Ensure all repositories in `GITHUB_REPOS` exist and are accessible
+   - Ensure all repositories in `REPO_LIST` exist and are accessible
    - Verify the GitHub token has access to all listed repositories

 4. **Empty digests**